olton/mina-node-monitor/README.md

 </p>

 # Mina Node Monitor
+**Mina Node Monitor** is an extended graphical version of the` mina client status` command with additional indicators.
-**Mina Node Monitor** is a `client-server` application for visual monitoring of the validator node and alerts when the node has a problem.
+This is a `client-server` application for visual monitoring of the validator node and alerts when the node has a problem.

 ## Key Features
 1. Track the status of a node in real time